gregyenney/Coursera_GettingAndCleaningData/README.md

-# README.md
+README.md

-# Course: Coursera_GettingAndCleaningData
+---
+## Course: Coursera - Getting And Cleaning Data

 ## Final Project
+---

 This repositority contains a new tidy data set based on the UCI Human Activities Recognition data set.
 See below for instructions on producing the tidy dataset and see the Code Book (<https://github.com/gregyenney/Coursera_GettingAndCleaningData/edit/main/CodeBook.md>) for more details on the data.